cdcasey/12gov3/posts/2019-05-21-15-superfoods-ii-2/index.md

   - "superfoods"
 coverImage: "./Ep_015_superfoodii.jpg"
 slug: "15-superfoods-2"
 excerpt: "We’re back with more superfoods!
 This time Hallie and Chris tackle flax, charcoal, cocoa and moringa.
-We learn which foods are connected to a decreased risk of cancer, which are mostly useless, and what to do if you've been poisoned in the Harry Potter universe."
+We learn which foods are connected to a decreased risk of cancer, which are mostly useless, and what to do if you’ve been poisoned in the Harry Potter universe."
 ---

 We’re back with more superfoods!
 This time Hallie and Chris tackle flax, charcoal, cocoa and moringa.
-We learn which foods are connected to a decreased risk of cancer, which are mostly useless, and what to do if you've been poisoned in the Harry Potter universe.
+We learn which foods are connected to a decreased risk of cancer, which are mostly useless, and what to do if you’ve been poisoned in the Harry Potter universe.

 **Connect with us!**
 [twitter.com/onetogrowonpod](http://twitter.com/onetogrowonpod)